2009–2011 Toyota vehicle recalls: Investigations

 Numerous investigations have taken place, including those by the U.S. NHTSA and the Japanese transport ministry.
 The difficulty of investigations is compounded by the fact that driver error can be a possibility in certain cases.
 The Wall Street Journal reported, "Even when dealers and automakers suspect driver error, it is difficult for them to outright blame their customers for fear of alienating them or appearing insensitive", which USA Today also suggested.
 Questions about why cases are mainly in the U.S. have also been raised by international investigations; German publication Der Spiegel reported that similar accidents have rarely occurred outside North America, and although there have been some reports of stuck Toyota accelerator pedals in Germany, all drivers braked successfully without loss of life.

 In another U.S. incident, on December 26, 2009, four people died in Southlake, Texas, a suburb of Dallas, when their 2008 Toyota Avalon sped off the road and through a fence, landing upside down in a pond.
 The car's floor mats were found in the trunk of the car, where owners had been advised to put them as part of the recall.
 According to the police report, the driver suffered from epilepsy, but investigators could not rule out either a vehicle defect or the possibility that the driver had suffered a seizure.

-On Feb 17, 2010, US safety regulators launched an investigation into Corolla steering complaints.
+On Feb 17, 2010, U.S. safety regulators launched an investigation into Corolla steering complaints.
 Following the widespread media publicity of the recalls, several media publications suggested that investigations of subsequent reports would have considered the possibility of "copycat complaints" and hoaxes, with potential complainants seeking to capitalize on possible settlement money, or affected by the psychological bandwagon effect of the mass publicity.

 On March 14, 2010, the Norwegian government considered whether to ban Prius cars from roads in Norway pending an investigation after a near-fatal incident involving a senior citizen.
 On March 29, after receipt of technical and other information, police indicted the driver involved in the Prius incident for making "a false emergency call to police".

 The use of vehicle event data recorders and video surveillance also proved beneficial to investigators, with findings of driver error in a March 9, 2010 Prius alleged sudden acceleration crash, where a 56-year-old housekeeper claimed to have braked but was recorded pressing the wrong pedal, and also in a March 29, 2010 Camry alleged sudden acceleration crash, where a 76-year-old driver claimed to have braked, but was filmed not doing so until after impact.